-Income arising from annuity policies is included in investment income.
+Income arising from annuity policies is included in investment income on an accruals basis.

 The change in market value of investments during the year comprises all increases and decreases in market value of investments held at any time during the year, including profits and losses realised on sales of investments and unrealised changes in market value.